These are the rules for computer and online safety in 2019. You can download a copy here.

-When you hover over a link, a popup will show you where it leads.
+When you hover over a link, you can see where it leads.
+(In Outlook a small window pops up; in Chrome it appears in the lower left.)
 Don’t click if the link doesn’t match the company that you expect.
 If it is a shortened link and you can’t tell where it goes, assume it is suspicious.

 If you get a malware message by email and you don’t click on a link, it hasn’t hurt your computer.
 Delete it.

 Do not click on a link to a file in Google Drive, Dropbox or other online services unless you know with 100% certainty that the file is something you want.

 The latest attacks appear to be a link in an email message to a PDF or other online document.
 The links lead to poisoned websites or fake login pages that will capture your password for the bad guys.

 Never, never, never open email attachments unless you know with 100% certainty that the attachment is something you expected and want to receive.

 This is important.
 Email attachments are still the primary method of spreading viruses and ransomware.
 If you open the wrong Word document or PDF, you can take down your entire company.
 Don’t open email attachments!